Glenwalk Sunday Walks

 WALK NOTES:

-- Most leaders aim to stop for lunch around 1:30pm however that is dependent on the walk route, terrain and weather conditions ….
+• Most leaders aim to stop for lunch around 2 to 2.5 hours after the walk start.
+However, that is dependent on the walk route, terrain and weather conditions ….
 Make sure you have a good breakfast!!

 CAR POOLING: